Gaddo Gaddi

 Nevertheless, the commission itself indicates that the Aretine elite recognized in the Florentine master someone capable of lending splendor and prestige to their sacred foundations.
 The combination of secular lordship and religious patronage fits a familiar pattern in which local magnates used churches as sites of memoria and self‑representation, and the choice of mosaic, an expensive and relatively rare medium, further heightened the distinctiveness of their chapel.
 Involving a Florentine artist also signaled cultural alignment with the dominant artistic center of the region, reinforcing political and social ties.
 For Gaddo, such commissions diversified his patronage base beyond purely ecclesiastical or civic clients, embedding his workshop in a broader aristocratic network.
 This network would later benefit his descendants, who continued to work for both urban and feudal patrons in Tuscany and beyond.

 Royal patronage, though more elusive in terms of surviving objects, constitutes another dimension of Gaddo’s career as reported by Vasari.
 After returning to Florence from his travels, Gaddo is said to have produced small panels in mosaic, some of them executed with extraordinary delicacy using tesserae made from egg‑shells, a technique that required exceptional patience and precision.
-Two of these miniature mosaics, Vasari notes, were sent to King Robert of Anjou, ruler of Naples, although their present whereabouts are unknown.
+Two of these miniature mosaics, Vasari notes, were sent to King Robert of Anjou3, ruler of Naples, although their present whereabouts are unknown.
 The story suggests that either the Florentine commune or ecclesiastical authorities selected Gaddo to contribute to diplomatic gifts destined for the southern court, or that royal agents themselves sought out his work.

 In either case, the episode attests to the circulation of his art within the broader Mediterranean network that connected Florence, Rome, and the Angevin kingdom.
 The royal recipient, famed for his patronage of theologians and artists, would have appreciated the combination of piety and technical refinement embodied in such objects.
 For Gaddo, the association with a crowned patron further burnished his prestige and confirmed the high esteem in which his mosaics were held among contemporary elites.
 Even if the physical works have vanished, their memory in textual sources contributes to the reconstruction of his patronage horizon.